McConnel & Kennedy Mills: History

 Colonel Sedgewick sold adjacent land to McConnel & Kennedy in 1817 and the four blocks of Sedgewick Mill were erected between 1818 and 1820.
-The largest, facing Redhill Street (Union Street), was eight storeys high and 17 bays long.
+The largest, facing Redhill Street (Union Street), was eight storeys tall and 17 bays long.
 The blocks were of fireproof construction.
 The mill's main drive shaft ran in a tunnel under the ground floor from the internal engine house which contained a 54 hp Boulton and Watt beam engine with a 24 ft flywheel.
 William Fairbairn and James Lillie, designed and installed the shafting, which was unusual as the wings of the mill were offset at 15 degrees to the right angle.
 The main drive shaft powered a vertical shaft in each bay that ran to each floor.
 The company was the largest employer in Manchester at the time.
 John Kennedy retired in 1826, and the firm traded as McConnel & McConnel Co.

-Alexis de Tocqueville, described Redhill Street Mill in 1835 as "... a place where some 1500 workers, labouring 69 hours a week, with an average wage of 11 shillings, and where three-quarters of the workers are women and children".
+Alexis de Tocqueville, described Redhill Street Mill in 1835 as "... a place where some 1,500 workers, labouring 69 hours a week, with an average wage of 11 shillings, and where three-quarters of the workers are women and children".
 During the Cotton Famine, the company obtained rights to Heilmann's combing machine.

 As the century progressed, bigger and bigger machinery was used.
 The Fairbairn Engineering Company were employed to modify the structure of the mills in the mid-1860s.
 This involved replacing the old cast iron columns with new ones, each floor used a different technique.

-Sedgewick New Mill, was an unusually narrow five-storey L shaped mill by A. H. Stott, designed for doubling sewing thread.
+Sedgewick New Mill, was an unusually narrow five-storey L-shaped mill by A. H. Stott, designed for doubling sewing thread.
 It was Stott's second commission and neither party was satisfied with the result.
 McConnel became part of the Fine Spinners' and Doublers' Association Limited in 1898.
 Paragon Mill and New Old Mill were built in the Edwardian Baroque style by H. S. Porter using Accrington brick and terracotta.
 They had cast iron columns supporting transverse steel beams and reinforced concrete floors.
-Initially they were built with five-storeys and nine bays but a sixth storey was added later.
+Initially they were built with five storeys and nine bays but a sixth storey was added later.
 The machinery was electrically driven and a new electricity substation was built in 1915.
 At the same time, Sedgewick New Mill and Long Mill were virtually rebuilt to take heavier equipment (usually this meant ring spinning frames).

 The mills were visited by King George VI and Queen Elizabeth in 1942.
 New Old Mill was renamed Royal Mill, it was extended, and cut Cotton Street with a new entrance arch claiming Royal Mill had been first built in 1797.